History of Port Vale F.C.: 1959–1969: The Sixties

 Stanley Matthews was made general manager in preparation for the 1965–66, his emphasis was strongly on nurturing young talent.
 As a demonstration of this, over 700 boys were given trials with the club.
 Centre-half John Nicholson made a club record 208 consecutive appearances before being dropped in favour of Terry Alcock.
 This unsettled Nicholson, who was soon sold to Doncaster Rovers for £5,000.
 That money was spent on bringing former Northern Ireland international Jimmy Hill to Vale Park.
 In a nod to the youth policy, in one game four teenagers made their débuts: Alex Donald, Roddy Georgeson, Mick Cullerton and Paul Ogden.
 At the age of 15 years 347 days, Malcolm MacKenzie made his debut against Newport County on 12 April 1966, the youngest player ever to play for the club.
-The club finished just two points away from re-election, in 19th position, they could hardly sink any deeper.
-Nearly £30,000 was lost that season, an average home gate of 6,000 would have to double for the club to break even.
+The club finished just two points away from re-election, in 19th position; they could hardly sink any deeper.
+Nearly £30,000 was lost that season; an average home gate of 6,000 would have to double for the club to break even.

 After a good start to 1966–67, the previous season's top scorer John Rowland was sold to Mansfield Town for £6,500.
 A 'gloom' descended, multiplied by matters such as debt and the death of ex-player John Nicholson.
 The season tailed off, especially with new signing, former Wales international Mel Charles failing to impress.
 Just before the season ended, John Ritchie was sold to Preston North End for £17,500, to help pay off an £80,000 overdraft.
 On 8 May, Mudie resigned as player-manager due to 'personal reasons'.
-The club finished in mid-table with a financial loss, despite making a profit in the transfer market.
+The club finished in mid-table with a financial loss despite making a profit in the transfer market.
 It was noted that 'the weekly income is insufficient to maintain the club.
-On a more positive note, Roy Sproson was awarded the first 'player of the year' award by the club.
+On a more positive note, the club awarded Roy Sproson the first Player of the Year award.